makenew/nodejs-app/README.md

 and versions are only published on release branches:
 `master` branch or any branch matching `ver/*`.

+Publishing may be triggered using on the web using a [workflow_dispatch on GitHub Actions].

 [npm version]: https://docs.npmjs.com/cli/version
+[workflow_dispatch on GitHub Actions]: https://github.com/makenew/nodejs-app/actions?query=workflow%3Aversion

 #### Server